jrobalino/udacity-vr/docs/index.md

 Obtaining 3D models that fit the application is critical to a virtual reality project.
 While models can have complex meshes, compelling textures, and high-quality shaders, it is important to limit the performance requirements when developing for VR.
 Doing so helps guarantee high frame rates and a pleasurable user experience on the intended device.
 In addition to well-placed lights of different colors and intensities, animations and audio can help bring a virtual environment to life.

+#### Next Steps

+Turn this into a game where you have to discover clues about your forgotten identity!

 ## Project 4: Puzzler

 > The wizard's dungeon has been abandoned for centuries, but dark magic still lingers within its stony confines.
 Rumors tell of shivering travelers seeking shelter in the dungeon, only to become forever trapped by the wizard's puzzle.
 How will you fare, pilgrim?
 Will you solve the ancient puzzle, or slowly turn to dust like all that came before you?